osmarks/website/blog/ml-workstation.md

 - Buy recent consumer Nvidia GPUs with lots of VRAM (*not* datacentre or workstation ones).
 - Older or used parts are good to cut costs (not overly old GPUs).
 - Buy a sufficiently capable PSU.
+- For *specifically* big LLM inference, you probably want a server CPU (not a GPU) with lots of memory and memory bandwidth.
+See [this section](#cpu-inference).

 :::